-Baseball is called America’s past time but we think the real past time is watching baseball on cable.
+Baseball is called America’s past time but we think the real pastime is watching baseball online or on cable.
 Every single Major League Baseball game for every US-based Major League Baseball (R) team can now be watched via a streaming service.
 This is great because it saves you money and you can watch MLB games anywhere you have an internet connection.
-There is one major change in 2021, Fox Sports Regional Sports Networks have left all streaming services except AT&T TV which deals a big blow to MLB cord-cutters looking for flexibility.
+There is one major change in 2022, Fox Sports Regional Sports Networks have left all live tv streaming services except AT&T TV which deals a big blow to MLB cord-cutters looking for flexibility.

 With that said, there are other options available depending upon which MLB teams you are trying to watch.
 It can get quite confusing trying to figure it out between the blackout restrictions and TV rights each team has.
 But do not worry, you’ll have all of the information you need by the end of this MLB cord-cutting guide.

 - 1 Best Streaming Baseball Options